 A few years ago, I spent two months in the jungles of Peru.
 That experience gave me a new appreciation for all the uses of a survival machete.

-It would have been literally impossible to get through some of the thick overgrowth if we didn’t have a good machete with us to hack the vines!
+It would have been impossible to get through some of the thick overgrowth if we didn’t have a good machete to hack the vines!

-Even now in the states, I’m constantly finding new uses for a machete.
+Even now, I’m constantly finding new uses for a machete in the states.

 Table Of Contents